impressivemachines/ImpressiveAI/README.md

     // Compute the dot product of two columns of A double dotprod = mA.col(2).dot_product(mA.col(3));

-    // copy the first 5 elements of the first column vector in U over to the diagonal of a sub block of A.
+    // Copy the first 5 elements of the first column vector in U over to the diagonal of a sub
+    // block of A.
-    // Its important to understand that these operations manipulate pointers to views of memory and the
+    // Its important to understand that these operations manipulate pointers to views of memory
-    // copy_from() function is the only one that actually does any data copying. mA.block(10,0,5,5).diag().copy_from(svd.matrixU.col(0).head(5));
+    // and the copy_from() function is the only one that actually does any data copying. mA.block(10,0,5,5).diag().copy_from(svd.matrixU.col(0).head(5));